ETHZ-INS/BehaviorFlow/README.md

 After building the dataset we might want to do a number of processing steps to generate our first results.

-A sensible first step is to smooth the labels.
-This ensures that single frame missclusterings/missclassifications do not impact the overall analysis.
-To smooth the data over +-5 frames we can do this using:
+ A sensible first step is to smooth the labels, ensuring that single-frame missclusterings/missclassifications don’t impact the overall analysis.
+To smooth the data over ±5 frames, we can use:

 ``` r
 US <- SmoothLabels_US(US, integration_period = 5)
 ```

-Furthermore we can calculate metrics, such as number of cluster/behavior onset / offset and frames spent with cluster/behaviors using:
+We can also calculate metrics such as the number of cluster/behavior onsets and offsets, as well as the number of frames spent with clusters/behaviors, using:

 ``` r
 US <- CalculateMetrics(US)